barrettj12/chord-transposer/DESCRIPTION.md

 `chord-transposer` is a webpage which allows the user to transpose a given sequence of chords and/or notes into a different key.
 The actual logic is written entirely in JavaScript, while the webpage is (of course) written in HTML, CSS and JS.

-Unlike many other online transposers, `chord-transposer` correctly handles *enharmonics* when transposing.
-A bit of music theory is required to understand what this means, so I have relegated this to the end of this document.
-First, we will talk about how the program logic works.

 ## The inner workings